How to Manage Excess Inventory Efficiently in Your Business

 1. Use historical data for accurate forecasting

-Leverage past sales data and inventory metrics to predict demand more accurately.
-By using data to guide your reorder decisions, you reduce guesswork and keep your stock in alignment with actual market needs.
+Review past sales and inventory data to predict demand more accurately.
+This helps reduce guesswork and keeps stock levels closer to actual needs.

 3. Use material requirements planning (MRP)